microsoft/Recognizers-Text/.NET/Samples/BotBuilder/README.md

 # BotBuilderRecognizerBot
-This sample demonstrates how the Prompts can be used with a BotBuilder Bot to parse user input.
+This sample demonstrates how the Recognizers can be used with a BotBuilder Bot to parse user input.
 The bot provides a basic experience for ordering roses, it starts by asking the amount of roses and then asks for a delivery date and time.
 This bot has been created using [Bot Framework][1], it shows how to:
 - Implement a multi-turn conversation using Dialogs
 - Prompt for and validate requests for information from the user